 A White Siberian Husky may be one of the most visually pleasing dog breeds there is!

-These gorgeous gentle giants are known for their friendly personalities, dedication to their owners and quick wit.
+These gorgeous gentle giants of a dog breed are known for their blue eyes, friendly personalities, dedication to their owners, and quick wit.

 It’s no wonder that Siberian Huskies are ranked the 14th most popular dog in America.